Eating, Drinking & Cooking

 To maintain the appearance and atmosphere of the Halls Café, all residents are asked to clear their plates, crockery and cutlery to the specified area within the dining room.
 This will ensure that the Halls Café remains a pleasant environment.

-The Halls Café kitchen produces halal and vegetarian meals six days a week.
+The Halls Café kitchen produces halal, gluten free and vegetarian meals six days a week.

 - Alcohol is not allowed in the Halls Café unless special permission is given.